-Habitats suitable for nesting birds were identified within the Site.
+Habitats suitable for nesting birds and roosting bats were identified within the Site.

 The demolition of structures within the Site should be undertaken outside the core bird nesting season, where possible.
 If this cannot be achieved, works within the core bird nesting season will require an inspection of structures to be demolished for breeding birds and their occupied nests by a suitably qualified ecologist, typically no more than 24 hours prior to any works being undertaken.
-If any nesting birds are identified during the survey they will be left in situ for their entire nesting period.